Striatum

 Functionally, the striatum coordinates multiple aspects of cognition, including both motor and action planning, decision-making, motivation, reinforcement, and reward perception.
-The striatum is made up of the caudate nucleus and the lentiform nucleus.
+The striatum is made up of the caudate nucleus, the putamen, and the ventral striatum.
 The lentiform nucleus is made up of the larger putamen, and the smaller globus pallidus.
 Strictly speaking the globus pallidus is part of the striatum.
 It is common practice, however, to implicitly exclude the globus pallidus when referring to striatal structures.

-In primates, the striatum is divided into a ventral striatum, and a dorsal striatum, subdivisions that are based upon function and connections.
+In primates, the striatum is divided into the ventral striatum and the dorsal striatum, subdivisions that are based upon function and connections.
 The ventral striatum consists of the nucleus accumbens and the olfactory tubercle.
 The dorsal striatum consists of the caudate nucleus and the putamen.
-A white matter, nerve tract (the internal capsule) in the dorsal striatum separates the caudate nucleus and the putamen.
+A white matter nerve tract (the internal capsule) in the dorsal striatum separates the caudate nucleus and the putamen.
 Anatomically, the term striatum describes its striped (striated) appearance of grey-and-white matter.

 Structure

 The striatum is the largest structure of the basal ganglia.
-The striatum is divided into a ventral and a dorsal subdivision, based upon function and connections.
+The striatum is divided into two subdivisions, a ventral striatum and a dorsal striatum, based upon function and connections.
+It is also divisible into a matrix and embedded striosomes.

+Ventral striatum

 The ventral striatum is composed of the nucleus accumbens and the olfactory tubercle.
 The nucleus accumbens is made up of the nucleus accumbens core and the nucleus accumbens shell, which differ by neural populations.
 The olfactory tubercle receives input from the olfactory bulb but has not been shown to play a role in processing smell.
 In non-primate species, the islands of Calleja are included.
 The ventral striatum is associated with the limbic system and has been implicated as a vital part of the circuitry for decision making and reward-related behavior.

+Dorsal striatum

 The dorsal striatum is composed of the caudate nucleus and the putamen.

-Staining can differentiate the striatum into two distinct compartments of striosomes or patches, and a surrounding matrix; this is particularly evident on the components of acetylcholinesterase and calbindin.
-More studies have been carried out on the dorsal striatum but the compartments have also been identified in the ventral striatum.
-In the dorsal striatum striosomes make up 10-15 per cent of the striatal volume.
+Primarily it mediates cognition and involves motor and executive function.
+The dorsal striatum can be further subdivided into the dorsomedial striatum, and the dorsolateral striatum.
+Both of these areas have different roles in the acquisition of learnt behaviour and skill formation.
+The dorsomedial region receives projections from the frontal and the parietal cortices.
+The dorsolateral region receives projections from the sensorimotor cortex.

+Matrix and striosomes

+Neurochemistry studies have used staining techniques on the striatum that have identified two distinct striatal compartments, the matrix, and the striosome (or patch).
+The matrix is seen to be rich in acetylcholinesterase, while the embedded striosomes are acetylcholinesterase-poor.
+The matrix forms the bulk of the striatum, and receives input from most areas of the cerebral cortex.
+Clusters of neurons in the matrix, called matrisomes receive a similar input.
+Their output goes to both regions of the globus pallidus and to the substantia nigra pars reticulata.

+The striosomes receive input from the prefrontal cortex and give outputs to the substantia nigra pars compacta.
+There are more striosomes present in the dorsal striatum making up 10-15% of the striatal volume, than in the ventral striatum.